Fun Begins Here At Missouri National Recreational River!

 - Visit any of our partner site Visitor Centers including the Lewis & Clark Visitor Center and the Missouri National Recreational River Resource and Education Center to discover what kind of equipment Lewis & Clark used on their expedition, or the plants and animals that make up the 98-mile National Recreational River corridor.

-- View amazing wildlife such as the many Bald Eagles within Missouri National Recreational River, including over a dozen resident pairs.
-Mid winter is the best time to find them near Gavins Point Dam and Fort Randall Dam.
+- View amazing wildlife such as bald eagles.
+January and February are the best times to find them near Gavins Point and Fort Randall Dams.

 NPS Online Activities for Kids and Learners of All Ages